 The Dollars trilogy built in scale and budget as it went through, and Once Upon a Time in the West is yet another step up for Leone.
 The vast sets teeming with extras on impressive landscapes feel immersive and completely real.
 It’s a great example of a pre-CGI film creating a world that is more believable than anything created in a computer.

-There are uncountable scenes which show an expert understanding of suspense and timing, and this certainly isn’t a film that’s in a hurry.
-It’s slowness may be troublesome for some, and when noticing the finer details of characters’ behaviour and body language is crucial to understanding the film it can be hard to follow in some of the longer dialogue-free stretches, but it also shows great understanding of timing, and packs so much in to every frame it can certainly be forgiven.
+There are countless scenes which show an expert understanding of suspense and timing, and this certainly isn’t a film that’s in a hurry.
+Its slowness may be troublesome for some, and when noticing the finer details of characters’ behaviour and body language is crucial to understanding the film it can be hard to follow in some of the longer dialogue-free stretches.
+But it also shows great understanding of timing, and packs so much in to every frame it can certainly be forgiven.

 Overall, Once Upon a Time in the West has a feeling of being meticulously made, like every scene, every sound, every set has been planned to the finest detail, and it glistens through the film like a river rich with gold.